 Here are some interesting facts about this amazing country:

-- The Austrian flag is one of the oldest national flag in the world.
-It dates from 1191, when Duke Leopold V fought in the Battle of Acre during the Third Crusade.
+- The Austrian flag is one of the oldest national flags in the world.
+It dates from 1191 when Duke Leopold V fought in the Battle of Acre during the Third Crusade.

 - The father of psychoanalysis, Sigmund Freud, was Austrian.

 - The town of Hallstatt, Austria is so loved by Chinese tourists, they built a replica in China.

 We hope you enjoyed reading about Austria!